At this precise moment in time, it’s the question of the hour as flurries of answers circulate the emoji domain circuit.

 It’s the truth.
 It really is the truth, literally and figuratively speaking.

 I know I’m not making many friends with such a blunt intro, but we ALL must truly be objective as we consider how valuable emoji domains are in comparison to the domain industry in it’s entirety.

 We can’t simply go about making up or pulling down numbers out of thin air because we’ve fallen in

 lust love with the hottest thing to hit domains in a while.

-Though Penn & Teller have joined the emoji domain club using ♣️♣️♣️.ws, this doesn’t mean emoji domain name pricing and value should be treated as the good ole’ pull a rabbit out of a hat trick.
+Though Penn & Teller have joined the emoji domain club using ♣️♣️♣️.ws (As of 12/30/2017, emoji domain club now forwards to a parked page), this doesn’t mean emoji domain name pricing and value should be treated as the good ole’ pull a rabbit out of a hat trick.

 From $20 to $50K (YES, $50K) asking prices for one emoji domain, it’s apparent some of us have fallen hook, line, and sinker in belief that a .ws emoji domain has topped a long-standing .com domain.

 Seriously, think about this for a moment…